DBecker7/QuantQual/QuantQual.md

 This includes linear regression!

 :::notes
-There are tons opinions on what counts as machine learning Most definitions have some variation on "getting information from data", but each definition will have different caveats or inclusions.
+There are tons opinions on what counts as machine learning.
+Most definitions have some variation on "getting information from data", but each definition will have different caveats or inclusions.

+To help you understand what machine leaning actually is, think back to linear models.
+When you tell your computer to calculate the slope, that counts as the "machine" "learning" what the slope is based on data.
+Artificial Intelligence is the process of a machine learning how to think like a human, but even in this case the learning part simply means calculating things from input data.

+For this workshop, I'll talk briefly about a few common techniques and then do a bit of a deeper dive into neural networks.
+Trust me, they're not that scary.
 :::